Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 July 2006 - Tomb Raider: Puzzle Paradox (Java mobile)

-November 2006 – Tomb Raider: Legend (Game Boy Advance)
+November 2006 – Tomb Raider: Legend (Game Boy Advance and Nintendo DS)

 November 2006 - Lara Croft Tomb Raider: The Action Adventure (DVD)